-A Participants Mutual Obligation requirement are generally based on their future assessed capacity with intervention.
-Participants are not required to immediately participate at the higher work capacity; however, it is intended that a Participants capacity to participate would be built up gradually through appropriate activities and support.
+A Participant's Mutual Obligation requirement is generally based on their future assessed capacity with intervention.
+Participants are not required to immediately participate at the higher work capacity; however, it is intended that a Participant's capacity to participate would be built up gradually through appropriate activities and support.